Camp Moshava of Wild Rose, WI’s Glossary

 Downstairs

 The main campus of Moshava (as opposed to “upstairs” our Machal camp site).
-Facilities downstairs include boys tzrifim, girls tzrifim, a gym, a pool, tennis courts, hockey rink, basketball court, kollel, chadar ochel and much more.
-Check out this video of downstairs chanichim talking about their first day at Moshava:
+Facilities downstairs include boys tzrifim, girls tzrifim, a gym, a pool, tennis courts, hockey rink, basketball court, kollel, chadar ochel, zipline, laser tag, petting zoo and much more!

 Eretz Yisrael